Sam-r-ai/JAIMES/README.md

 #### **Improvements to do:**

 - [ ] THREADING: to improve responsiveness because pyttsx3 blocks program from running until it finishes.
-There is about a 2 second delay after wake word is acknowledged before you can ask a question to send to GPTapi
+There is about a 2 second delay after wake word is acknowledged before you can ask a question to send to openai api

 #### Hardware requirements: